wwbp/humanlike-chatbot/README.md

     ```

-2. Build and run the containers for the bot:
+2. Create .env file: Copy example.env and add required API for your chosen LLM model:

     ```bash
+    cp example.env .env
+    ```

+3. Build and run the containers for the bot:

+    ```bash
     docker-compose -f docker-compose-generic_bot.yml up --build
     ```

-3. To stop and remove the volumes:
+4. To stop and remove the volumes:

     ```bash
     docker-compose -f docker-compose-generic_bot.yml down -v
     ```

-4. [Optional] Edit the config.json file located at generic_chatbot/config.json to:
+5. [Optional] Edit the config.json file located at generic_chatbot/config.json to:

 - Select a language model.
 - Adjust bot-specific settings like anthropomorphism and prompts